Skip to content

 As mentioned, pricing depends on which registration phase you select — you can find all terms in the Parent Package.
 Meanwhile…

 Early, Term & Late Phases: There are two fees, one flat and another for the a la carte courses you select.
-The flat fee is per semester, under $800 for the entire semester, covering everything from materials to space usage to during-term consults, and 24/7 access to your hub.
-All course fees are set by the instructor and are ~$400 for a full 16-weeks of top-flight instruction.
-As a kindness to parents and knowing the financial strain of outsourcing, the instructors accept two payments for the course fees.
+The flat fee is under $800 for the entire semester, covering everything from materials to space usage to during-term consults, and 24/7 access to your hub.
+All course fees are set by the instructor and are ~$450 each for a full 16-weeks of top-flight instruction taught by university professors.
 Sibling discounts are available.

 Limited Registration: The small flat fee and one/two course fees are due at sign-up.
 There is no sibling discount.